Parsl/parsl.github.io/_posts/2025-02-26-main-protection.md

 Parsl has already moved away from `fork` multiprocessing in a couple of places:

-PR #2983 switched the High Throughput Executor worker pool to use the spawn context internally; and PR #3463 starts the interchange as a new command line process avoiding `multiprocessing` entirely.
+<a href="https://github.com/Parsl/parsl/pull/2983">PR #2983</a> switched the High Throughput Executor worker pool to use the spawn context internally;
+and <a href="https://github.com/Parsl/parsl/pull/2983">PR #3463</a> starts
+the interchange as a new command line process avoiding `multiprocessing` entirely.

 Those were the relatively easy pieces.